Creamy Wild Rice Mushroom Soup is the definition of comfort food! You will go back for bowl and after bowl of this hearty yet healthy soup.

 Turn the heat down to medium then melt a bit more butter in the pot and add chopped carrots, celery, and shallots or onion.
 Season with salt, pepper, and dried thyme then saute until the vegetables become tender, 8-10 minutes.

-I tend to get a bit impatient when waiting for carrots, especially, to soften, so I place the lid on top for the last 5 minutes or so of cooking to speed the softening process up.
+I tend to get impatient waiting for carrots, especially, to soften, so I often add a glug of broth then place a lid on top of the pot for the last 5 minutes or so of cooking, which speeds up the softening process.

 Once the vegetables are tender, add a wild-brown rice blend to the pot, along with the cooked mushrooms.